Venezuela's Maduro seeks decree powers to face U.S. 'imperialism'

 Confirming Venezuela as Washington’s No. 1 adversary in Latin America after a rapprochement with Cuba, the United States has taken its gloves off against Maduro, qualifying his government a security threat and sanctioning seven officials.

-In terminology that has also been used for measures against nations like Iran and Syria, President Barack Obama’s government declared a “national emergency” due to “the unusual and extraordinary threat” from Venezuela.
+President Barack Obama’s government declared a “national emergency” due to “the unusual and extraordinary threat” to U.S. interests.

-Alongside the seven on national TV late on Monday, Maduro hailed them as “heroes” and named one interior minister.
+The president brought the seven to his Cabinet meeting late on Monday, declaring them “heroes” in a live address on national TV and naming one as new interior minister.

-Despite improving ties with Washington, communist-run Cuba was quick to join Venezuela’s mockery of the U.S. language.
+Despite improving ties with the United States, communist-run Cuba was quick to jump to Maduro’s support and join Venezuelan officials’ mockery of the U.S. language.

 “Venezuela a threat to the United States?
-Thousands of miles away, without strategic arms and without using resources or officials to conspire against the U.S. constitutional order, the declaration is barely credible and reveals the real aims of those behind it,” Cuba’s government said in a statement.
+Thousands of miles away, without strategic arms and without using resources or officials to conspire against the U.S. constitutional order, the declaration is barely credible and reveals the real aims of those behind it,” Cuba’s government said.

 Despite the diplomatic tensions, the United States is Venezuela’s top trading partner and the OPEC member’s crude sales even rose in February to 796,000 barrels per day.

 Venezuela’s heavily traded bonds have slipped amid the dispute, with most down on Tuesday.
-The benchmark 2027 issue VENGLB27=RR was off 2.000 points, or nearly 5 percent, to a bid price of 39.444.
+The benchmark 2027 issue was off 0.866 points to a price of 40.578, with a yield of 24.848.

-U.S.-Venezuelan tensions have escalated amid since Maduro’s accusations that Washington was behind an alleged coup plot and the arrest of an opposition Caracas mayor accused of conspiracy.
+The escalation in U.S.-Venezuelan tensions appears to have been triggered by Maduro’s accusations that Washington was behind an alleged coup plot, and the arrest of an opposition Caracas mayor accused of conspiracy too.

-Maduro may be calculating that nationalist sentiment will rally strained support among the traditional “Chavista” power-base of Venezuela’s poor, and unite ruling Socialist Party factions ahead of a parliamentary election later this year.
+Maduro may be calculating that stirring nationalist sentiment will rally strained support among the traditional “Chavista” power-base of Venezuela’s poor, and unite ruling Socialist Party factions, ahead of a parliamentary election later this year.

-Opposition legislator Elias Matta accused the government of using the U.S. spat as an excuse to ask for decree powers they had long planned to request due to fear of losing control of the National Assembly as some pollsters say they might.

-“The government is taking advantage of this situation with the United States ... they’d already planned this,” he said.
-“But a majority-led assembly can also strike down laws.”

 The opposition coalition, too, is seeking to unite its fractious parties and portray recent events as evidence of Maduro’s dictatorial face and lack of attention to shortages, crime and other day-to-day problems.